Can Five Elements of Data Increase Revenue by 20 percent?

 Stealing Defeat from the Jaws of Victory

 The head of marketing at EZFilter responded to my email with enthusiasm.
 However, I learned later that EZFilter was a partnership.
 The head of IT nixed my suggestion on the basis that the database work would be too costly and inconvenient at that time.

 EZFilter illustrates an all too familiar problem in many companies, which we will explore in later blog pieces.
 Change requires consensus, leadership, and vision, a combination which is often missing in the companies that need it most.
 As a result, both the consumer experience and company profitability suffer.
 My need to change an HVAC filter doesn't necessarily coincide with EZFilter's holiday marketing messages, making them annoying spam.
 Worse, every time I go online and search for filters is a new opportunity for this provider to lose me as a customer.
-In using search engines to find them (as many customers will) I not only increase the risk that EZFilter loses a customer to someone with a similar offer, but I also add to their acquisition cost, as I click on a pay-per-click advertisement from their search engine providers.
-In sum, by ignoring my suggestion the partnership managed to lower my customer lifetime value and that of the rest of EZFilter customer base by a significant measure.
+I use search engines to find them (as many customers will).
+In doing so, I increase the risk that EZFilter loses a customer to someone with a similar offer.
+The search also adds to their acquisition cost because I click on a pay-per-click advertisement from their search engine providers.
+In sum, by ignoring my suggestion, the partnership managed to lower my customer lifetime value and that of the rest of EZFilter customer base by a significant measure.